Nick-Harvey/fdcai_bot/README.md

-# Bolt for Python Template App
+# Dr Bubbles Slack App

 This is a generic Bolt for Python template app used to build out Slack apps.